MarcoLodini/windows365/Windows365/link/onboarding.md

 To set up a DEM account to onboard Windows 365 Link devices, follow these steps:

 1. Create an account to use for Windows 365 Link device onboarding.
-2. Assign the required licensing (Microsoft Entra Premium, Intune, Windows, and so on ).
+2. Assign the required licensing (like Microsoft Entra Premium, Intune, and Windows).
 3. Make sure the user has permissions to join devices to Microsoft Entra ID.
 4. Add the user to the list of Device Enrollment Managers.
 5. To validate connectivity, provision a Cloud PC for this DEM account.